davidzhao1015/davidzhao1015.github.io/_posts/2024-12-24-import-spreadsheet-python.md

 ---

 ## Excel Data Essentials
 Excel is a go-to tool for managing and analyzing data.
-Letâ€™s refresh some key terms to ensure smooth communication:
+Let's refresh some key terms to ensure smooth communication:

 - **Workbook**: The entire Excel file.
 - **Worksheet**: Individual sheets (or tabs) within the workbook.